-Websites vs. Web Apps: What’s the Deal?
+Websites vs. Web Applications: What’s the Deal?

 Imagine this – you’re navigating the vast digital landscape, and you begin to ponder – what truly sets websites apart from web applications?
 At first glance, they might appear quite similar – both accessible online, both reached via web browsers, and they even speak the same tech language.
 But here’s the twist: it all boils down to what they do.
 Websites serve you information, while web applications let you roll up your sleeves and interact.

 Think about checking out a local restaurant’s online presence.
 If their website lays out essentials like opening hours, directions, menus, and contact details, you’re in classic website territory.
 But if you stumble upon a platform like InspirePOS FnB, things take a different turn.
 Here, you’re not just a spectator – you can actually make purchases, start a chat, and engage actively.
 This is where the magic of a web application comes alive.

 In simpler terms, a web application is like a website on steroids – it’s all about getting things done.

 Now, let’s dive into the details that set website vs web application apart, making it crystal clear for all of us.

 Static vs. Dynamic: